adamfowleruk/mljs/planning.md

    - fire series update event for individual series (need depends upon widget)
    - fire all series update event for overall results (need depends upon widget)
  - Widgets: Workplace
+  - Use Bootstrap CSS throughout
   - Allow user personalisation for widgets on a page (auto save and load via workplace context)
   - Allow showing of live data against configuration options (E.g. list the facets from options that are selectable for a highchart)
  - Widgets: Highcharts
+  - Use bootstrap CSS throughout
   - editable flag on chart - uses widget personalisation
   - Select chart type dynamically
   - Multiple source support